Skip to content

 "Is compounded semaglutide legit?" is really two questions wearing one coat: is it legal, and is it safe?
 The answers are different, and conflating them is how people talk themselves into bad decisions.
 Legal is a floor.
 Safe is a judgment you make about a specific pharmacy and a specific provider.
 Here is how to tell them apart.

 A licensed prescriber reviews your medical history before prescribing, rather than a form that approves everyone.
 The pharmacy is identifiable, licensed, and — for the ones that pursue it — carries LegitScript certification, an independent verification that a telehealth or pharmacy operation meets defined legal and safety standards.
 The provider discloses the formulation, concentration, and sourcing, and gives you a real path to a clinician if a side effect appears.
-And the same GLP-1 warnings apply: the class carries a boxed warning about thyroid C-cell tumors seen in rodents and is contraindicated in people with a personal or family history of medullary thyroid carcinoma or MEN 23.
-A legitimate provider surfaces those risks; it does not bury them.
+And the same GLP-1 warnings apply: the class carries a boxed warning about thyroid C-cell tumors seen in rodents and is contraindicated in people with a personal or family history of medullary thyroid carcinoma or MEN 23 — see our full breakdown of GLP-1 side effects for the complete picture, including a risk specific to compounded vials.
+Formulation matters too: if a compounded "oral" or sublingual product is on offer, here's what the absorption science actually requires before you trust it works like the injectable form.

 Frequently asked questions